 During June 2019, Camino was approved for a 160-drill pad permit.
 The permit consists of approximately 900 hectares comprised of the Adriana, Katty, Natty, Maria, Pilar and Vicky and zones.
 The 160-drill pad permit is valid for a 3.6-year period.
-The 2020 drill program has been designed after compilation of the company's previous drilling, extensive geophysical and geochemical datasets, and bedrock mapping results on the property.
+The 2020 drill program is being designed based on compilation of the company's previous drilling, extensive geophysical and geochemical datasets, and bedrock mapping results on the property.